All Israel

 International airlines threaten to stop flying to Israel, demand change to Israeli aviation law

-In a dramatic turn, at least 15 international airlines have signed a joint letter to the Knesset Economic Affairs Committee, including Delta Air Lines, British Airways, Iberia, EasyJet, and Wizz Air according to Haaretz.
-The signatories threatened to give up flying to Israel altogether unless there was a formal acknowledgement of the security situation that would release them from legal liability for disruptions.
+In a dramatic turn, at least 15 international airlines have signed a joint letter to the Knesset Economic Affairs Committee, including Delta Air Lines, British Airways, Iberia, EasyJet, and Wizz Air, according to Haaretz.

 The companies formally demanded amendments to the 2012 Aviation Services Law, which requires airlines to compensate passengers for cancellations made less than 14 days before departure.
-With payments reaching 1,100-1,500 shekels ($260-$400) per passenger, the airlines complain that flying to Israel is no longer financially viable, especially for smaller carriers.
-Without proper regulation regarding cancellations and payouts, they are left vulnerable to lawsuits, and have no economic incentive to continue providing flights to Israel.
+With payments reaching NIS 1,100-1,500 ($260-$400) per passenger, the airlines complain that flying to Israel is no longer financially viable, especially for smaller carriers.
+Without proper regulation regarding cancellations and payouts, they are left vulnerable to lawsuits and have no economic incentive to continue providing flights to Israel.

 The airlines are seeking a softening of the law’s requirement to prove that they had done everything in their power to prevent the cancellation of the flight, exempting them from paying compensation.

-U.S Representative Ritchie Torres (D-NY) has previously described the reluctance of U.S. airlines to fly to Israel as an “effective boycott.”
+U.S. Representative Ritchie Torres (D-NY) has previously described the reluctance of U.S. airlines to fly to Israel as an “effective boycott.”
 Speaking to Fox News Digital, he said, "My understanding is that in order to travel to Israel, your only option is El Al, which is gouging prices.
 So the lack of availability of air travel from [U.S. airlines] has led to price gouging.
 It has made air travel to Israel far less accessible and affordable to Americans, which is fundamentally unfair."

 "If the FAA were to conclude that it is too dangerous to travel to Israel, then every airliner should defer to the security assessment of the FAA.
 The trouble is that the FAA has said nothing.
 The silence has been deafening," Torres continued.